mhjiang97/smk_rnaseq/README.md

 This workflow uses [**Portable Encapsulated Projects (PEP)**](https://pep.databio.org/) for sample management.

-Sample configuration (`config/pep/config.yaml`) specifies the path to your sample table and other attributes.
+Edit `config/pep/config.yaml` that specifies the path to your sample table and other attributes.

 The sample table must include these mandatory columns: